• Skip to primary navigation

 One of the tested and trusted ways to build wealth is to invest.
-Essentially, investments made today are expected to grow later in the future, therefore yielding returns as a result.
+Essentially, investments you make today could grow later in the future, therefore yielding returns as a result.
 However, there are also risks associated with every investment you make, which could lead to you losing all your money.
-The mitigation and control of these risks are called risk diversification and is what we would be looking at in this article.
+The mitigation and control of these risks are called risk diversification and are what we would be looking at in this article.

 What is risk diversification?